smehra3/Increasing-Blight-Ticket-Compliance/README.md

 *  1 = Responsible, compliant
 * compliance_detail - More information on why each ticket was marked compliant or non-compliant

-Predictions will be given as the probability that the corresponding blight ticket will be paid on time.
+Used **Gradient Boosting Regressor** to predict the probability that the corresponding blight ticket will be paid on time.

 The evaluation metric for this assignment is the Area Under the ROC Curve (AUC)